nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 # VC Demands Execution.
 Not Just Ideas

-The shift to applied innovation, coupled with tightening U.S. funding landscapes, explains why academic projects struggle to attract investment.
+**Hot take #3: The shift to applied innovation, coupled with tightening U.S. funding landscapes, explains why academic projects struggle to attract investment.**

 A lot of seasoned VCs aren’t even touching angel or Series A rounds anymore.
 The bar is higher.
 Founders are expected to get scrappy, find early traction, and get through the A round before serious capital even considers coming in.
 Investors want to see a clearer picture before they write a check.
 Data from PitchBook (2024) shows that seed-stage funding has grown, but Series A rounds have become far more selective ([PitchBook-NVCA Venture Monitor, 2024](https://pitchbook.com)).
 Investors now expect startups to demonstrate revenue, customer adoption, or a clear path to monetization before committing.